A Country Within

 Casa Mila, both with the most intricate rooftops known to modern architecture.

-twisting passages of the surrounding historic Gothic Quarter.
+tiny twisting passages of the surrounding historic Gothic Quarter.

 Traveling Barcelona Right